joelyles/race-registration-app/README.md

 - created components for about section, testimonial cards, and buttons
 - added mapping to cards component for testimonial cards data display
 - created footer component and displayed register and login buttons
-- implemented react router and added layout, outlet, and screens - helped by [docs](https://reactrouter.com/en/main/start/overview) and code from [this tutorial](https://www.youtube.com/watch?v=LDB4uaJ87e0).
+- implemented react router and added layout, outlet, and screens - helped by [docs](https://reactrouter.com/en/main/start/overview) and code from [this tutorial](https://www.youtube.com/watch?v=LDB4uaJ87e0)
+- added Signin.jsx and Form.jsx components to login and register screens
+- added RegDetails.jsx component and submission screen for displaying registration details

 ---